 8. Travel methods will no longer be a negligible part of the holiday experience

 Reaching foreign countries will still mostly rely on commercial flights, but attitudes to this are changing.
-30 percent of people feel ashamed to fly because its impact on the environment is well documented.
-40 percent actively seek out sustainability information, such as carbon offsetting initiatives.
+Thirty percent of people feel ashamed to fly because its impact on the environment is well documented.
+Forty percent actively seek out sustainability information, such as carbon offsetting initiatives.

 9. Far away destinations won’t be an automatic go-to

 Even if domestic travel doesn’t take off quite yet, travelling a little less further afield looks set to become a trend.
-23 percent of survey participants already chose to holiday closer to home and 33 percent would be willing to do so specifically for a smaller carbon footprint.
-57 percent acknowledged they are happy to look at closer destinations in future, especially if travel companies showcase locations in closer proximity.
+Twenty-three percent of survey participants already chose to holiday closer to home and 33 percent would be willing to do so specifically for a smaller carbon footprint.
+Fifty-seven percent acknowledged they are happy to look at closer destinations in the future, especially if travel companies showcase locations in closer proximity.

 10. Sustainability will filter in as a standard consideration